 - the role of the EU: what it does and how its work affects the lives of European citizens;

-- participating schools are also required to hold a Europe Day event (on or around 9 May) where the school community showcases and celebrates its achievements throughout the year.
+- to host a Europe Day event (on or around 9 May) where the school community showcases and celebrates its achievements throughout the year.

-One of the requirements of the Blue Star programme is that the foundation and development of the European Union is looked at to provide perspective for the children.
+One of the requirements of the Blue Star Programme is that the foundation and development of Europe is explored.
+While the history of the European Union is important, all European history is considered relevant, regardless of whether it predates the foundation of the EU, as it can provide perspective to pupils about the Europe they live in today.
 To keep things as curriculum friendly as possible, some ideas for this element include: